Rugby-Mo'unga, Lienert-Brown return for All Blacks | Sports-Games

 Rugby-Mo'unga, Lienert-Brown return for All Blacks

 Mo'unga, who had to isolate for two weeks as part of COVID-19 protocols after arriving late to Australia, is being eased back via the bench, leaving Beauden Barrett in the number 10 jersey.
-Coach Ian Foster has made no changes to the pack that helped New Zealand edge the Springboks 19-17 in Townsville last weekend and wrap up the title with a match to spare.
+Coach Ian Foster made no changes to the pack named last week for New Zealand's 19-17 win over South Africa in Townsville which wrapped up the title with a match to spare.

+Foster was unhappy with the performance of his back three against the Springboks, however, and has cut winger Will Jordan along with Bridge from the matchday 23.
+Sevu Reece takes Jordan's place on the wing.

+"I think our back three perhaps weren’t at the level we needed them to be last week.
+So it’s clearly a message that’s been sent," he told reporters in a video call on Thursday.
+Brad Weber has been promoted to starting scrumhalf, with TJ Perenara dropping to the bench as the All Blacks look to finish the competition unbeaten.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)